Jim Robinson (Neighbours): Storylines

 Jim is a widower, who lives with his four children and mother-in-law Helen Daniels at Number 26 Ramsay Street.
 His wife had died in 1975 when giving birth to their youngest child.

 Jim has a brief relationship with Anna Rossi, before he begins a relationship with Zoe Davis, who is twenty years his junior.
 Both Paul and Lucy disapprove of the relationship.
 Zoe becomes pregnant, but she miscarries and later leaves Erinsborough.
 Jim then dates Ruth Wilson (Stephanie Daniel) and she is welcomed into the family, before she leaves for London.
 Jim's daughter Julie later leaves to marry Philip Martin (Christopher Milne; Ian Rawlings).
 Jim comes into conflict with his youngest son, Scott, when he announces that he is going to marry Charlene Mitchell (Kylie Minogue).
 Jim eventually gives the couple his blessing.
 Jim has a love for cars and he buys an old motor racing car.
 He later buys fifty percent of Rob Lewis' (Ernie Bourne) garage, and after Rob's death, Jim buys the rest of the business.
 His cousin, Hilary Robinson (Anne Scott-Pendlebury) introduces him to Beverly and they later marry.

 Beverly's niece and nephew, Katie (Sally Jensen) and Todd Landers (Kristian Schmid) come to stay and Todd becomes like a son to Jim.
 Beverly wants children despite Jim's reluctance.
 After two miscarriages and a failed adoption, the couple separate and Beverly leaves.
-However, Beverly’s son Todd stays with Jim, and he is devastated in July 1992 when Todd dies after being hit by a car.
+However, Beverly’s nephew Todd stays with Jim, and he is devastated in July 1992 when Todd dies after being hit by a car.

 Jim is shocked when Glen Donnelly (Richard Huggett) turns up and reveals he is Jim's son.
 Jim had a brief relationship with Glen's mother during the Vietnam War.
 Jim welcomes Glen into the family.
 Todd dies after being knocked down by a van, devastating Jim.
 Jim is happy when Philip and Julie return to Erinsborough with their two children and move in to Number 26 with him and Helen.
 He has a massive heart attack following a bike race and needs bypass surgery.
 Pam Willis (Sue Jones), a nurse at Erinsborough Hospital, helps Jim recover and they begin to develop feelings for each other, but she later reunites with her husband, Doug Willis (Terence Donovan).